Mr-X-514/Mr-X-514/README.md

 Software Engineering Student
 ----------------------------

 I'm a software engineering student, currently studying at Polytechnique Montreal.
-I've had the opportunity to do both frond-end (HTML, CSS, Typescript/Javascript) and back-end (MongoDB, SocketIO) programming.
-Down below is a link to an Angular project (s small video game) I did as part of a team (with other students).
+I've had the opportunity to gain experience in back-end programming (MongoDB, SocketIO) programming, and a lot more in frond-end programming (HTML, CSS, Typescript/Javascript, Angular).
+Down below is a link to an Angular project (a video game) I did as part of a team (with other students) during my second year of college.

 * 🌍  I'm based in Montreal
 * ✉️  You can contact me at [jeanmarcndek@gmail.com](mailto:jeanmarcndek@gmail.com)